kritarthAviate/task_planner/README.md

 ### How to run

-After cloning the project, run : `npm install`
+- After cloning the project, run : `npm install`
+- Obtain OAuth 2.0 credentials from the Google API Console : https://console.cloud.google.com/apis/dashboard
-To start the app, run : `npm start`
+- To start the app, run : `npm start`

 #### Features